Select the date and time that best suit your needs. Want a walk ASAP? We’ve got you covered.

 Hello!
 I can’t wait to meet all the new faces!
 I’ve been pet sitting and dog walking full-time for the last year; however, I’ve grown up around all sorts of animals!
 We’ve never had less than 2 dogs in the house, and with that being said, throughout the years I’ve cared for senior, disabled, and sick animals.
 I’m familiar with administering medications, if needed!
 I’ve played soccer with a husky, got kisses from a dachshund, and walked dogs bigger than me!

-Oral medicine administration, Injected medicine administration, Senior dog care, Special needs dog care, High energy dogs, Training experience, Dogs who pull, Puppy care, Fast walker
+Oral medicine administration, Injected medicine administration, Senior dog care, Special needs dog care, High energy dogs, Fast walker, Dogs who pull, Puppy care, Training experience

 About 45 minutes west of Nashville, pups and their parents will enjoy visiting or living in Dickson.
 The small-town setting offers a casual atmosphere with pooch-loving neighbors and fun activities.
 When your pooch needs medical attention, there are three qualified veterinarian clinics in town.